dyninst/dyninst/.github/README.md

 ### Third-party dependency versions ([workflows/dependency-version](workflows/dependency-version.yaml))

+*Enforces coherence of minimum supported dependencies*

-*Checks that the minimum dependency versions found in the various CMake files match the expected values.
-This ensures we synchronize versions across containers and workflows.*
+Ensures that the minimum dependency versions found in the various CMake files match the values in `docker/dependencies.versions` used to build the containers.
+This ensures we synchronize versions across containers and workflows.

 **when**: on pull request to the master branch when a CMake file or docker/dependencies.versions is changed, or manually